anqiaohu/academic-kickstart/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+John Hu is a staff engineer of IC design at Qualcomm.
+He will join the [Getting Started](https://sourcethemes.com/academic/docs/get-started/) at the Oklahoma State University, Stillwater OK as an assistant professor in August 2019.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His research interests include analog, mixed-signal, and power management IC and VLSI design in CMOS technologies.